Antoine Suggs Charged With Murdering 4 Minnesotans Found Dead In Wisconsin Cornfield

 The Ramsey County Sheriff’s Office says 38-year-old Suggs, from Scottsdale, Arizona, faces four counts of second-degree murder in the deaths of St. Paul residents Nitosha Flug-Presley, 30, Loyace Foreman III, 35, Matthew Pettus, 26, and Jasmine Sturm, 30.
 Investigators say all four were fatally shot in the head in St. Paul on Sept.
 12.

 The bodies were found later that afternoon in a black Mercedes-Benz SUV in a field near Sheridan Township, Wisconsin.
-Suggs’s Arizona photo ID was found inside the vehicle.
+Six shell casings were found inside, as well as Suggs’s blood-covered Arizona photo ID.

 RELATED: ‘This Is Not A Freak Accident’: 4 Found Dead In Abandoned SUV In Western Wisconsin Identified

 According to the criminal complaint, witnesses said Flug-Presley and a man believed to be Suggs were seen together at the White Squirrel bar in St. Paul on the evening of Sept.
 11 and the early morning of Sept.
-12. Foreman, Pettus, and Sturm were at Shamrocks bar and restaurant down the block, and met up with Flug-Presley at the White Squirrel after 1 a.m.
+12. Foreman, Pettus, and Sturm were at Shamrocks Grill and Pub down the block, and met up with Flug-Presley at the White Squirrel after 1 a.m.

 A witness said Flug-Presley, Sturm and Pettus got into a black SUV with an unknown man just after 2 a.m.
 Investigators say no one had any contact with the victims after that point.

 Investigators believe Suggs killed his victims between 3:30 a.m. and 3:48 a.m. on West Seventh Street in St. Paul.
 He then contacted his father, Darren Osborne, about an hour later, according to cellphone data.
-Three hours later, the Mercedes-Benz SUV was seen in a surveillance video in St. Paul being closely followed by a Nissan Rogue, which was later determined to be Osborne’s.
+Three hours later, the Mercedes-Benz SUV was seen in a surveillance video in St. Paul being closely followed by a Nissan Rogue, which was later determined to be Suggs’s mother’s vehicle.

 More than two hours later, the Mercedes-Benz and the Nissan were seen at a St. Paul gas station.
 Surveillance footage clearly shows Flug-Presley “slumped over” in the front passenger seat, which investigators say was the same way she was found in the vehicle in Wisconsin.
 Police were able to identify Suggs in surveillance video because he wasn’t wearing a mask.

-The Dunn County Sheriff’s Office in Wisconsin said they got a tip that two cars were seen driving past the Sheridan Town Hall Sunday between 10:30 a.m. and 12:30 p.m.
-Surveillance video also showed a Nissan and a Mercedes-Benz pulling up together at a gas station nearby.
+Surveillance video also showed a Nissan and a Mercedes-Benz pulling up together at a gas station 10 miles away from where the bodies were found in Wisconsin.
 Osborne is seen in the video going into the store to buy some items.
-Investigators later found possible blood stains on the ground near where the Mercedes-Benz was parked.
+Investigators later found apparent blood stains on the ground near where the Mercedes-Benz was parked.

 MORE: Wisconsin Quadruple Homicide Suspect Antoine Suggs Turns Self In; Darren Osborne, 56, Charged